Chewt/chessterm/README.md

 to exit the program,
 `: flip`
 to switch perspectives between black and white
-`: engine`
-to play against the random move engine, or the loaded engine if present
-`: itself`
+`: autoflip`
-to see a game where the engine plays itself
+to switch perspectives between black and white every move `: noflip` to disable autoflip
 `: fen`
 to print the current position's FEN to the screen
 `: pgn`
 to print the PGN of the game to the screen

+`: new`
+to start a new game after one has finished
+`: go`
+to allow two engines to play against each other
+`: thousand`
+to have two engines play each other 1000 times
 `: status`
 to view the current board information, or you can type a move in SAN notation to make a move.
 example: `: e4` or `: Nf3`
 Pieces must be uppercase, and files must be lowercase for the move to be read